Candice Swanepoel’s Latest Revealing Bikini Pic Sends Instagram Into Meltdown

-Candice Swanepoel is sending Instagram into meltdown mode with her latest bikini photo.
-The gorgeous Victoria’s Secret model left seriously little to the imagination in a new snap posted to her official account on August 20 as she flashed some serious skin in a tiny string two-piece from her own line, Tropic of C.
+Candice Swanepoel is sending Instagram into meltdown with her latest bikini photo.
+The gorgeous Victoria’s Secret model left seriously little to the imagination in a new snap posted to her official account on August 20 as she flashed some skin in a tiny string two-piece from her own line, Tropic of C.

 In the gorgeous new photo, which was taken by professional photographer Jerome Duran, Swanepoel proved she’s most definitely not afraid to show off all her hard work at the gym as she put her toned booty on full display while posing with her back to the camera.